-Learning to understand the context is considered a key adaptation skill for cross-cultural missionaries.
-The ethnographic research that students do daily forms a foundation for understanding the culture they are living in and for their ministry.
-This course is built on daily observations and interviews that are recorded in a field journal and discussed in weekly collaborative meetings.
-The observations, interviews, and discussions for this term will focus, therefore, on various aspects of culture and language practices.
+Learning to learn from the context is considered a key adaptation skill for cross-cultural missionaries.
+The ethnographic research that students do on a daily basis forms a foundation for understanding the culture they are living in and for their future role in understanding whatever culture they find themselves in.
+This course is built on daily observations and interviews that are recorded in a field journal and discussed in biweekly collaborative meetings to share and understand those observations.
+The observations and discussions for this term will focus on material culture and language practices.